klustair/klustair-cli/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/mms-gianni/klustair-frontend/master/docs/img/klustair.png" width="200"></p>

 # <a href='https://github.com/mms-gianni/klustair'>KlustAIR Client</a>
 The Klustair client searches your Kubernetes namespaces for the used images and scans them with Trivy.
-This is the scanner part.

 ### Related Klustair projects:
 - <a href="https://github.com/mms-gianni/klustair-frontend">Klustair Frontend</a> to view the scanner results